 The difficulty our government faces jumps right out at me through the comments I hear about what the government ‘should’ do.
-In an odd way people don’t appear to fully realize that they are the government.
-Effectively, this means that the diverse self-interests I am hearing, no matter how noble and egalitarian they feel in the eye of those beholders, reveal the stark difficulty Washington ‘big government’ faces.
+In an odd way, people don’t appear to fully realize that they are the government.
+Effectively, this means that the diverse self-interests I am hearing, no matter how noble and egalitarian they sound, reveal the stark difficulty Washington ‘big government’ faces.

 Ideals based in self-interest amount to pushing the proverbial boulder uphill.
 Statesmanship lies in seeing ways to roll it down hill instead.
 Pulling together with sincere common-interest and common-purpose is the only effective way.
 Having only half the country aligned with your interest is not exactly a mandate in common-purpose.
-It looks more like a mandate in the eye of the beholder.
+It looks like a mandate only in the eye of the beholder.

 We only seem able to focus our collective self-interests into common-purpose when we are experiencing true disaster.
 World War II was probably the last time that truly occurred here.
 And not coincidentally, that is when any true statesmanship held sway.
 Therefore, I’m a fate realist.
 We humans, like all animals, are reactive, not proactive.
 Sure, we are able to imagine, talk, and project our proactive vision of a perfect answer to the question, “What should government do?”
-We are often helpless in follow through…
+We are often helpless in the follow through…

-If Obama had more courage (and/or wisdom?), he might have shorted his ‘dream’ speech and addressed the only dire emergency we currently face: the social safety net which makes up half the budget.
+If Obama had more courage and/or wisdom, he might have shortened his ‘dream’ speech and addressed the only emergency we currently face: the social safety net which makes up half the budget.
 All economists, regardless of politics, see the non-sustainability of the path we are on, and propose remedies like raising the retirement age and means-testing.

 The lack of common-purpose and trust is the most corrosive influence in society, bar none.
 If people connect in common purpose, they establish trust.
 As they establish trust, each faction becomes more open to compromise on what they would otherwise reject.
 Again, I’m a fate realist.
 Like all animals, we humans are reactive.
 Chapter 70 (above) says it well.
 I find it very helpful simply to understand how nature works.
 Chapter 77 helps take it a little deeper…

 The way of nature is like a stretching bow.